EscobarCA/Helix-modeling/README.md

 Overview

-This code was used to model alpha helices vy maniputation of dihedral angles.
+This code was used to model alpha helices by maniputation of dihedral angles.

 Using This Code: